shellqiqi/nju-network-labs/content/ch03/subch01/handle-arp-request.md

 The router should initially receive an ARP request for its own IP address (which your router will need to correctly respond to!), then it should receive an ICMP echo request.
 Since your router isn't yet programmed to respond to ping requests, nothing else should happen (i.e., you'll get ping requests, but they won't be responded to).

-In wireshark, you should see something similar to the following details when you click on the ARP request packet the first line in the capture window).
+In Wireshark, you should see something similar to the following details when you click on the ARP request packet the first line in the capture window.
 Notice that the "target MAC address" is currently all zeroes, since this is the address being requested:

 ![router pcap 1](assets/router1_pcap1.png)

-Also in wireshark, you should see the following details when you click on the ARP response packet (second line in the capture window).
+Also in Wireshark, you should see the following details when you click on the ARP response packet (second line in the capture window).
 Notice that all the addresses in the ARP header are now filled in (and that source and destination addresses are effectively swapped):

 ![router pcap 2](assets/router1_pcap2.png)